AthanasiusXOR/athanasiusxor.github.io/_posts/2025-10-31-Reformation-and-Revelation.md

 ---
-title: "Reformation and Revelation: Light Breaking Through the Veil"
+title: Reformation and Revelation - Light Breaking Through the Veil
 date: 2025-10-31
+tags: [martin-luther, sola-scriptura, justification, church-history, halloween]
 categories: [theology, history, reformation]
-tags: [martin-luther, sola-scriptura, justification, church-history, halloween]
 ---
+>
 > *“The light shines in the darkness, and the darkness has not overcome it.”
 >
 > — John 1:5*